 If you’ve ever wondered what your customers are saying about your B2B product or service behind your back, you don’t always have to ask.
 You just need to listen.

-Customers are out there providing valuable feedback across a variety of channels, and often without being prompted (although surveys and interviews still have their place!).
+Customers are out there providing valuable feedback across a variety of channels, often without being prompted (although surveys and interviews still have their place!)

 In B2B, voice of customer programs must be built differently.

 They should focus on revenue coverage.
 What percentage of your revenue base are you collecting feedback from?
 (Learn more on this in our newsletter here)

 They should collect feedback from multiple stakeholders in each account.
 Unlike in B2C, B2B purchasing relies on multiple people to be satisfied with your experience.